serenorg/serendb/docs/rfcs/016-connection-routing.md

 ### Link Auth

-    postgres://<username>@start.neon.tech/<dbname>
+    postgres://<username>@start.serendb.com/<dbname>

 This gives you a link that you open in browser.
-Clicking the link performs github authentication, and the Neon account name is provided to the proxy behind the scenes.
+Clicking the link performs github authentication, and the SerenDB account name is provided to the proxy behind the scenes.
 The proxy routes the connection to the primary PostgreSQL instance in cluster called "main", branch "main".